Mio Sugita

-Early life and education
+In December 2022, at the request of minister Takeaki Matsumoto, Sugita retracted and apologized for her past remarks regarding minorities, saying that they had "lacked consideration."

+Education and early career

-Sugita graduated from the Faculty of Agriculture, Tottori University in 1990.
+Sugita graduated from the Faculty of Agriculture of Tottori University in 1990.

-She worked as a Nishinomiya government employee and member of the Japan Restoration Party and the Next Generation Party before becoming a member of the Liberal Democratic Party of Japan.
+Following her graduation, worked as a Nishinomiya government employee and member of the Japan Restoration Party and the Next Generation Party.

-After unsuccessfully running in the 2014 election for the Hyogo Prefectural 6th District (garnering the fewest votes of any candidate) as a member of The Party for Japanese Kokoro, Sugita changed parties, joining the Liberal Democratic Party.
-She next ran for the Proportional Chugoku Block as an LDP member, and was made a representative of that Block by the LDP, without having to rely directly on a direct election.
+After unsuccessfully running in the 2014 election for the Hyogo Prefectural 6th District as a member of the Party for Japanese Kokoro, Sugita joined the Liberal Democratic Party.
+She next ran for the Proportional Chugoku Block as an LDP member, and was made a representative of that Block by the LDP without having to rely on a direct election.

 Sugita married at age 26.
 Her husband is an engineer.
 They have one child, a daughter.

-Political career
+Political views

 Women using maiden names

 A debate has been continuing in Japan on whether or not married couples should be allowed to retain their own names after marriage and thus have different surnames.
 At present, married people must share the same surname, whether the husband's name or the wife's maiden name.
-During a Diet session on January 23, 2020, when this issue was being debated, a female Diet member shouted out of turn (called a "yaji" in Japanese), "if you don’t want your husband’s name, you shouldn’t get married!"
+During a Diet session on the issue in January 2020, a female Diet member shouted out of turn, "if you don't want your husband's name, you shouldn't get married!"
 The Diet member was reported to have been Sugita.